SCH-INIT/otp-relay/HELP-DOCS-DEPLOYMENT.md

 frontend/app.jsx
 ```

-Only do this for behavior/loading/interaction changes, such as guide drag behavior, keyboard shortcuts, JSON loading, or link handling.
+Only do this for behavior/loading/interaction changes.

-Application-code changes should be deployed by the application deployment/update pipeline, not by the Help Docs-only workflow.

 ### Change overlay design